 All applicants are evaluated according to the criteria established for specific scholarships, including academic achievement.
 A 2-page essay is required and provides you with the opportunity to explain your commitment to teaching and why you are a strong candidate for a scholarship.
 Most scholarships require a minimum 3.0, while some have a lower or higher GPA requirement.
 Any student with a GPA below 3.0 is asked to address their plans for improving their GPA.
 While a 3.0 is not a requirement to apply for scholarships, it may be helpful to know that generally fewer than 5% of our applicants have GPAs lower than 3.0.
 Many undergraduate scholarships prioritize candidates who are already admitted to Teacher Education or the Professional Year.
-For example, in recent years, fewer than 5% of incoming first-year students received scholarships while more than 70% of rising seniors received scholarships.
+For example, in recent years, fewer than 5% of incoming first-year students who applied received scholarships while more than 70% of rising-senior applicants received scholarships.
 Therefore, the scholarship committee encourages students to re-apply each year even if they are not selected for an award early in their time at Boise State.

 Click here for the ‘How to Apply’ checklist to begin your application.
 Read the application carefully, answer all questions, and submit a detailed, well-written required two-page essay.
 This means that you must provide accurate, thorough information about yourself so that the Scholarship Committee can consider you for all scholarships for which you qualify.